 Opportunities for the student to reflect on their learning and experience

 Internships at Brandeis can be paid or unpaid, however, Brandeis strongly encourages employers to compensate interns to cultivate a more competitive applicant pool.
 Solely offering unpaid internships often excludes highly qualified students, as they may only be considering paid opportunities.
 Under the Federal Labor Standards Act, employees may not volunteer services to for-profit, private sector employers.
-For more information about the Department of Labor's criteria for unpaid internships, review NACE’s position statement.
+For more information about the Department of Labor's criteria for unpaid internships, review NACE’s position statement, the DOL's primary beneficiary test for internships, and Internship Programs Under The Fair Labor Standards Act Fact Sheet.

 Brandeis acknowledges that some organizations require unpaid interns to earn credit for their internship.
 Brandeis strongly encourages its students to connect their internships to their liberal arts courses, but please note: academic credit is awarded for the completion of an internship course that is associated with an internship, not the internship experience itself.
 Internship courses are optional and not available in all academic areas.